gtvj/gtvj.github.io/_posts/2014-09-20-finished-pro-angularjs-by-martin-freeman.md

 ## Next steps

 Over the next day or so I'll decide what I'll tackle next.
 At the moment I'm quite keen on the [AngularJS Fundamentals](http://beta.pluralsight.com/courses/angularjs-fundamentals) course from Pluralsight.
-I'm also considering taking a break from JavaScript and maybe looking at something else &#8211; maybe Git, maybe even SVG.
+I'm also considering taking a break from JavaScript and maybe looking at something else to maybe Git, maybe even SVG.
 Who knows.